wealdtech/ethdo/docs/changingwithdrawalcredentials.md

 ethdo validator credentials set --validator=123 --execution-address=0x8f…9F --mnemonic='abandon … art' --path='m/12381/3600/0/0'
 ```

-again replacing the first '0' in the path with the validator number, and using your own execution address as explained earlier in the guide.
+again replacing the first '0' in the path with the validator number.

 #### Using a private key
 If you have the private key from which the current withdrawal credentials were derived this can be used to generate and broadcast the credentials change operation with the following command: